MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

-# Cognitive Maps of London in the Age of Generative AI
+# Cognitive Maps of London In The Age of Generative AI
 ## How Multimodal LLMs Perceive, Prioritise, and Distort Urban Space
 ### Auditing Spatial Bias, Linguistic Salience, and Geographic Representation in Large Language Models